sriyamahapatra/Quizora/README.md

 # Quizora
-This is a API integrated Quiz Application using HTML ,CSS and JavaScript
+This is an API integrated Quiz Application using HTML ,CSS and JavaScript